hasderhi/Code-Editor/readme.md

 # Python Editor

-### This is my Python editor written in... python.
+### This is my Python editor written in...
+Python.
 Even though it uses just one external library (Pillow for icons), it has some functions like syntax highlighting for python code, an autosave function and a function to run the code with one click directly in the program.

 ## Starting with the program
 1. Install python